state-alchemists/zrb/src/zrb/builtin/generator/fastapp/template/src/kebab-app-name/src/README.md

 zrb project start kebab-app-name
 ```

-This will run a docker container as well as build the front-end and run the server.
+This will run a docker container as well as build the front end and run the server.

 You can also run PascalAppName as a container: